harishvgts/mern/README.md

 A simple MERN CRUD application which can register and login user using jwt,<br/> after logging in can create diary entry,edit and delete.

 <h1>Tech used</h1>
-react : reacthooks(useState, useEffect, useContext),react-router and axios
+react : reacthooks(useState, useEffect, useContext),react-router and axios<br/>
 nodejs : Express, cors, middleware, router, jwt, bcrypt, mongoose, MongoDB

 <h2> Client Routes </h2>